Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?: Analysis on the Dataset

 \section{Analysis on the \dataset Dataset}

-We start with the analysis on the \dataset dataset from user perspective. \begin{observation} On MovieLens platform, a user typically complete all movie ratings within a very short time period, from a single day to a few days. \end{observation} We observe that 49.19\%, or nearly half of all users, complete all their ratings within a single day.
+We start with the analysis on the \dataset dataset from user perspective, particularly on the amount of time users spend on the platform. \begin{observation} On the MovieLens platform, users typically complete all their movie ratings within a very short time frame, ranging from a single day to a few days. \end{observation} We observe that 49.19\%, or nearly half of all users, complete all their ratings within a single day.
 More than 85.6\% of all users complete all their ratings within 5 days.
 And in many cases, a few ratings from the same user are recorded within a few seconds.
 In some extreme cases, the ratings are recorded with the same timestamp, making it difficult to determine the order of interactions.
-Specifically, in \dataset, 7.53\% of interactions share the same timestamp as another interaction in the same user rating sequence.
+Specifically, in \dataset, 7.53\% of interactions share a same timestamp as another interaction in the same user rating sequence.

 Note that, this observation is not new.
 Similar observations on MovieLens dataset temporal patterns are also made by \citet{woolridge2021sequence}.
 In fact, the creators of the dataset also expressed concerns about the value of timestamps in their 2015 paper~\cite{harper2015movielens}.
 While this observation is not new, it is worth mentioning here that MovieLens only records user ratings of movies, but not when or where the user interacts with a particular movie.
 In other words, the rating of a movie is based on a user's memory after he/she has watched the movie before interacting with MovieLens.